Introduction: What is a KNX IP Interface?

 - Connect the Interface:

-Plug the KNX IP Interface to your network (LAN) and ensure it’s powered. - Launch ETS6:
+Plug the IP Gaeway to your network (LAN) and ensure it’s powered. - Launch ETS6:

-Open your KNX project and go to Bus → Add Interface. - Scan for Devices:
+Open your project and go to Bus → Add Interface. - Scan for Devices:

-ETS automatically detects IP interfaces available in your LAN via multicast. - Assign the Interface:
+ETS automatically detects interfaces available in your LAN via multicast. - Assign the device:

-Select the detected device and set it as the programming interface. - Configure IP Settings:
+Select the detected device and set it as the programming gateway. - Configure IP Settings:

 - DHCP or manual IP address